Oak-Digital/html-to-document/CONTRIBUTING.md

 - **TypeScript** only—no `any` unless unavoidable.
 - Keep functions small & focused.
 - Add/extend **unit tests** for every new feature or bug fix (`packages/core/__tests__`).
-- Run `npm run lint` and ensure no ESLint errors.
+- Run `bun run lint` and ensure no ESLint errors.

 ---